himoose/user-docs/docs/features/versus-pages.md

 Hi, Moose generates text-based placeholders (e.g., a colored square with the first letter).

 **Can I skip this step?**
 Yes.
 Images are optional—you can export without them and add images manually later in Webflow or your CMS.
+However, branded visuals at scale are a key advantage of programmatic SEO.

 ---